Rexist Party: End of Rexism

-From the liberation of Belgium in September 1944, the party had been banned.
+The party had been banned from the liberation of Belgium in September 1944.
 With the fall of Nazi Germany in 1945, many former Rexists were imprisoned or executed for their role during collaboration.
 Victor Matthys and José Streel were both executed by firing squad, Jean Denis (who had played only a minor role during the war) was imprisoned.
+On March 30, 1945, at a meeting between Degrelle, Matthys and Louis Collard in Germany, the Rexist movement was officially dissolved.